bjoern-hempel/friends-of-bash/README.md

 ...
 ```

-You can execute this symlink `apache-host-viewer` from anywhere you want to like this:
+You can execute the above mentioned symlink `apache-host-viewer` from anywhere you want to like this:

 ```
 user$ apache-host-viewer --version